 - ¼ teaspoon black pepper

-- Heat the oil in a medium saucepan over medium heat; once hot, add the onion and cook until starting to soften, about 5 minutes, stirring occasionally.
+- Add the oil to a medium saucepan over medium heat.
+Once hot, add the onion and cook until starting to soften, about 5 minutes, stirring occasionally.
 Add the garlic and cook 1 minute more, stirring constantly.

 - Add the tomatoes, red lentils, vegetable stock, tomato paste, Worcestershire sauce, molasses, oregano, paprika, salt, and black pepper.
 Cover the saucepan and bring it up to a simmer; turn the heat down and simmer until the sauce is thickened, about 1 hour to 1 hour 30 minutes, stirring occasionally, but stirring more frequently toward the end.
 (Also, remember that the sauce will thicken more as it cools, so don’t let it get too thick.)